 Numerous assistants work on his works and in Zhou Tiehai's opinion, one in particular, Zhao Lin, should co-sign many of them.
 His studio makes you think of Andy Warhol's Art Factory in New York.

 It is curious how such an equivalent to this creative reality can be found chronologically and geographically some decades later in China and how it is not an imitation nor emulation.
-Instead it is simply a casual result of similar needs.
+Instead, it is simply a casual result of similar needs.
 The artist himself sustains that in such a vast project it is necessary that many people collaborate to carry out the works of art based on his ideas and that they are also needed to maintain contacts and public relations.

-All this keeping up to date with current and social events, like a Chinese "dandy" in the Andy Warhol style, is a way of self stimulation and interior research in his own ambience in order to continually create
+All this keeping up to date with current and social events, like a Chinese "dandy" in the Andy Warhol style, is a way of self stimulation and interior research in his own ambiance in order to continually create

 Not only in his specific field but also in all creative environments, Zhou like Andy Warhol promotes artists and any initiative for what is new in art, music and cinema.
 Like a director of the Chinese jet set which is more than ever rich in stimuli and always fermenting, he is able to recognise the synergy and the people to launch and insert in that global dimension of Art, which he tries to observe and therefore in part controls.

-Also his technique is a challenge to the public and to himself to show how far he can go with his own experiments.
-In fact he proposes again classical oil paintings using a spray technique with an airbrush which is linked to "bad painting" and graffiti.
+Also, his technique is a challenge to the public and to himself to show how far he can go with his own experiments.
+In fact, he proposes again classical oil paintings using a spray technique with an airbrush which is linked to "bad painting" and graffiti.